Rhea Clyman

-Rhea Clyman (originally spelled Kleiman; July 4, 1904 – 1981) was a Polish-born Canadian journalist who travelled the USSR and reported about the Holodomor.
-She was famously expelled from the USSR in 1932.
+Rhea Clyman (originally spelled Kleiman; July 4, 1904 – July 9, 1981) was a Polish-born Canadian journalist who worked as a foreign correspondent in the USSR for four years before being expelled in 1932.

 Early life

-Rhea Clyman was born on July 4, 1904, in Poland to a Jewish family.
+Rhea Clyman was born in Poland on July 4, 1904, to a Jewish family.
 Her parents were Solomon and Anna Kleiman.
+They had five children.
 In 1906 the family moved to Canada and settled in Toronto, Ontario.
-When Clyman was five or six, she was hit by a streetcar and badly injured, requiring the amputation of one leg and many subsequent hospital visits.
-As her father had died, she left school early, working in a factory to help support her family.
+When Clyman was six, she was hit by a streetcar and badly injured, requiring the amputation of one leg and many subsequent hospital visits.
+Her father died around the same time, and at 11, Clyman left school and began working in a factory to help support her family, continuing her education by night class.

 Career

-As a young woman, Clyman worked in New York and then moved to London.
-She worked as a researcher for New York Times reporter Walter Duranty, and then took a job as a foreign correspondent for the London Daily Express.
+As a young woman, Clyman worked in New York before moving to London, Paris, Berlin and finally Moscow.
+There, she worked as a researcher for New York Times reporter Walter Duranty, and also reported for the London Daily Express.

-In 1928, at 24, Clyman travelled to the USSR to report on Soviet reforms.
-However, she was exposed to the realities of the regime.
-She wrote for many newspapers, including the Toronto Telegram and the London Daily Express.
-She travelled to the far north labour camps and travelled south to Soviet Georgia by car with two women from Atlanta.
-On the way, they encountered starving Ukrainian peasants in Kharkiv.
-When Clyman arrived in Tbilisi, Georgia, she was arrested on the charge of reporting false news about the USSR and soon deported.
+From 1928, Clyman was the Moscow correspondent for the Toronto Evening Telegram, reporting on transformations underway as a result of Joseph Stalin's first Five Year Plan.
+In 1932, she travelled to the far north of Russia to visit a secretive penal colony run by the OGPU in Karelia, on the border with Finland.
+Following this trip, she drove 5,000 miles by car with two women from Atlanta throughout the southwestern Soviet Union.
+On the way, they encountered starving Ukrainian peasants in Kharkiv, and witnessed famine conditions in southern Russia and the Caucuses.
+When Clyman arrived in Tbilisi, Georgia, she was arrested and ultimately expelled from the USSR for allegedly reporting false news.
+Soviet state media denounced her as a "provocateur from the bourgeois camp."

 From 1933 to 1938, Clyman worked in Nazi Germany, reporting for the London Daily Telegraph.
-In 1938, she had to leave the country urgently because of growing reprisals against the Jews.
-The plane she was riding crashed while landing in Amsterdam; Clyman was injured but survived and recovered.
+In 1938, she had to leave the country urgently because of growing hostility towards Jews.
+The plane she was travelling in crashed en route to Amsterdam; Clyman was injured but survived and recovered.

-From 1938 to 1941, Clyman worked in Montreal as a correspondent for London Daily Express, and then moved to New York, where she led a quiet life until she died in 1981.
+From 1938 to 1941, Clyman worked in Montreal as a correspondent for the London Daily Express, after which she moved to New York, where she worked for Reuters, before her retirement and eventual death on July 9, 1981.
 She never married or had children.

-Memorials
+In popular culture

-Clyman was portrayed by actress Beata Pozniak in the 2019 feature film about Gareth Jones, Mr. Jones.
+Actress Beata Pozniak portrayed Clyman in Mr. Jones, a 2019 feature film about Gareth Jones, a Welsh journalist who also reported on the Soviet famine of 1930-1933.

-Clyman is also the title character of the 2018 documentary Hunger for Truth: The Rhea Clyman Story.
+Clyman is the focus of the 2018 documentary, Hunger for Truth: The Rhea Clyman Story.